lc700x/desktop2stereo/readme.md

 }
 ```
 ## TO DO
-To opitmize the inference performance and video generation, currently the output may not be very smooth.
+To opitmize the inference performance and video generation, currently the output may not be very smooth (low FPS).